 Complete dentures can be a convenient solution to widespread tooth loss.
 Centuries ago, losing the teeth meant having to live with an empty smile, a diminished speaking ability and the inability to chew a vast range of tough or crunchy foods.
 Now, however, people can have their entire smiles recreated in almost no time at all.
-There are some impressive benefits that complete dentures are known to provide.
+There are some impressive benefits of complete dentures are known to provide.

 Replace All of the Natural Teeth with One Easy Appliance